lucianpls/QB3/QB3.md

 ### Block Encoding

-QB3 is based on encoding individual 4x4 blocks, scanned in bit interleaved order.
+QB3 is based on encoding individual 4x4 micro blocks.
+The pixels within the microblock are scanned in a locality preserving order.
+For version 1.0, the order is the legacy [Morton](https://en.wikipedia.org/wiki/Z-order_curve) order, while version 1.1 introduces the [Hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve), which generates more efficient encoding.
 Within a band, blocks are aranged in row-major order.
 In case of multi-band images, band to band decorrelation per pixel can be used.
 A band can be either a core band, in which case is left unmodified, or a derived band, in which case pixel values from one of the core bands is subtracted from the raw values.